Wednesday, December 27, 2017

 FTD Calendar Benefiting AFTD

 Sharon and Rod Hall of Georgia are creating an FTD focused calendar for 2018 titled: Celebrating Life with Family, Friends and Fun.
-The calendar will feature pictures of people diagnosed with FTD alongside their family
+The calendar will feature pictures of people diagnosed with FTD alongside their family and friends.
+All proceeds from the calendar sales will be donated to AFTD.
+Sharon is now accepting orders via this order form and calendars are expected to ship October 2017.
+Please send order form and payment to Sharon, not AFTD.

 Pray for Supernatural Increase